SOUPY SALES-THE WHOLE GANG IS HERE

 DAVID CARSON

-The story of the great garage-inspired, blue collar Motor City rock 'n' roll bands that exemplified the Detroit rock sound: the MC5, Iggy Pop and the Stooges, Mitch Rider and the Detroit Wheels, SRC, the Bob Seeger System, Ted Nugentand the Amboy Dukes and Grand Funk Railroad.
+The story of the great garage-inspired, blue collar Motor City rock 'n' roll bands that exemplified the Detroit rock sound: the MC5, Iggy Pop and the Stooges, Mitch Rider and the Detroit Wheels, SRC, the Bob Seger System, Ted Nugent and the Amboy Dukes and Grand Funk Railroad.
 The first book to chronicle Detroit music of the 1960s and 70s- a pivotal era in rock music.

 HIGHLY RECOMMENDED!